kixe/CronjobDatabaseBackup/README.md

 + **Remove backups now**
 Select how many backups you want to keep in storage.
 Klick *SAVE* to execute.

-## Require
+## Requirements
 *LazyCron.module*

 Not a real requirement but *ProcessDatabaseBackups.module* is useful to restore the database from a file or to delete older backup files.
-I recommend to use both modules.

 ## Thanks :-)
 I took some nice code from *ProcessDatabaseBackups.module*.
 Thanks to Ryan!